tom2strobl/order-by-sort/README.md

 */
 ```

-`entityArray` OrderBySortItem[] — Array of Objects with common string or number fields to sort by.
+`entityArray` OrderBySortItem[] — Array of Objects with common string, number or Date fields to sort by.
 `orderByArray` OrderByEntry[] — Array of objects with ordering definitions in pairs of field/value where value is a valid `OrderBySortOrderOperator`

 See `src/index.test.js` for more examples and `src/index.ts` for types.

-Disclaimer: Performance is not yet tested for ridiculously large datasets.
+In terms of performance the above example runs at `308 572 ops/s, ±0.28%`, but as a disclaimer: Performance is not yet tested for ridiculously large datasets.
 But feel free to do so and let me know.